pekerow/log-analysis/README.md

 3. On which dates did user actions result in an error rate of 1% or greater?

 ### What You Need
-_Log Analysis_ runs on a virtual Ubuntu box and utilizes the postgresql implementation of SQL.
+_Log Analysis_ runs on a virtual Ubuntu box, and the database engine is postgresql.
 To get started please proceed as follows:

 * You will need a shell window.
 If you're on a Mac this is the command line utility.
 If on Windows 7 or later you will need to download [Git BASH](https://gitforwindows.org/).